 The Hospice Foundation of America says that hospice is “a set of services that we all may need someday – if not for ourselves, for our parents.
 While death is not an option for any of us, we do have choices about the services we use at the end of life.
 Hospice is undoubtedly the best option in the last months of life because it offers a whole variety of benefits, not only to those of us who are dying but also to those we leave behind.”

-They suggest 16 questions to ask when choosing a hospice: http://hospicefoundation.org/End-of-Life-Support-and-Resources/Coping-with-terminal-illness/how-to-choose/questions-to-ask
+They suggest 16 questions to ask when choosing a hospice.
+Click here to read.

 Many experts say the word hospice can scare people.
-In recent years many health professions now use the word “comfort” to help people be more open and accepting to this end-of-life care.
+In recent years many health professions now use the word “comfort” to help people be more open and accepting of this end-of-life care.

 The National Institute on Aging says palliative care can be a resource for anyone living with a serious illness, such as heart failure, chronic obstructive pulmonary disease, cancer, dementia, Parkinson’s disease, and many others.
 Palliative care can be helpful at any stage of illness and is best provided from the point of diagnosis.